Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Preliminaries, Notation, and Previous Results

 \begin{lemma}[Relation to smoothed max-divergence {\cite[Theorem 4]{anshu_minimax_2019}}] Let $\rho \in \DM$ and $\sigma \in \pos$.
 Then, for $\varepsilon \in (0,1)$ and $\delta \in (0, 1 - \varepsilon^2)$:

 \end{lemma}

 \begin{remark} Note that \cite{anshu_minimax_2019} defines the smoothed max-divergence using sub-normalized smoothing; however, the proof of this lemma goes through also when restricting to normalized states.
-Note also that the arXiv version of \cite{anshu_minimax_2019} has a typo in the admissible range of $\delta$, which is corrected in the published version. \end{remark}
+Note also that the arXiv version (v1) of \cite{anshu_minimax_2019} has a typo in the admissible range of $\delta$, which has been corrected in the published version. \end{remark}

 \begin{EXCLUDED}

 Note that the last relation can be slightly tightened if we can assume $n$ to be large enough:

 \begin{lemma}[Better for large/small $\varepsilon$, but only for $n$ large enough] If